-The assumption s from the Platform-ST are as follows: THE GOOGLIP GOT 3 11 0111 1110 I IUCIOIIII DI are as ronows.
+The assumptions from the Platform-ST are as follows:

+Assumption Classification Mapping to Security Objectives of this Composite-ST

+of

+assumptions

-Assumption Classification of assumptions Mapping to Security Objectives of this Composite-ST A.Process-Card [9] not relevant n/a n/a A.Plat-Appl [9] not relevant 17.5 A.Resp-Appl [9] relevant OT.Data_Integrity Integrity of Data, OT.Data_Authenticity, OT.Data_Confidentiality, OT.Prot_Abuse-Func Protection, OT.Prot_Phys-Tamper Protection, OT.Personalisation, OT.SCD/SVD_Gen, OT.SCD_SVD_Corresp, OT.SCD_Secrecy, T.Sig_Secure, OT.Sigy_SigF, OT.DTBS_Integrity TOE.
+A.Process-Sec-IC [9] not relevant n/a

+A.Plat-Appl [9] not relevant n/a

+A.Resp-Appl [9] relevant OT.Data_Integrity Integrity of Data, OT.Data_Authenticity, OT.Data_Confidentiality, OT.Prot_Abuse-Func Protection, OT.Prot_Phys-Tamper Protection, OT.Personalisation, OT.SCD/SVD_Gen, OT.SCD_SVD_Corresp, OT.SCD_Secrecy, T.Sig_Secure, OT.Sigy_SigF, OT.DTBS_Integrity TOE.
 All of the above listed Security Objectives of this Composite TOE aim to protect the user data, especially SCD, SVD, DTBS and RAD.
-A.Check-Init relevant OT.Lifecycle_Security tests the integrity of the TSF and the TSF data in the EEPROM.

 A.Key-Function relevant OT.EMSEC_Design requires that Key-dependent functions are implemented in a way that they are not susceptible to leakage attacks.